 En

-Her first solo exhibition, “The Secret Name of the Sun”, was held at the Galerie Jean-François Kaiser in Strasbourg from September to October 2015.
+In 2015, Saba Niknam held her inaugural solo exhibition, titled “The Secret Name of the Sun,” at the prestigious Galerie Jean-François Kaiser in Strasbourg.

 •••